-In addition to providing the features needed for the next generation of embedded Bluetooth products, the CP3BT13 is backed up by the software resources designers need for rapid time-to-market, including an operating system, Bluetooth protocol stack implementation, reference designs, and an integrated development environment.
-Combined with National's LMX5252 Bluetooth radio transceiver, the CP3BT13 provides a complete Bluetooth system solution.
+In addition to providing the features needed for the next generation of embedded Bluetooth products, the CP3BT23 is backed up by the software resources designers need for rapid time-to-market, including an operating system, Bluetooth protocol stack implementation, peripheral drivers, reference designs, and an integrated development environment.
+Combined with a Bluetooth radio transceiver such as National's LMX5252, the CP3BT23 provides a complete Bluetooth system solution.

-National Semiconductor offers a complete and industry-proven application development environment for CP3BT13 applications, including the IAR Embedded Workbench, iSYSTEM winIDEA and iC3000 Active Emulator, Bluetooth Development Board, Bluetooth Protocol Stack, and Application Software.
+National Semiconductor offers a complete and industryproven application development environment for CP3BT23 applications, including the IAR Embedded Workbench, iSYSTEM winIDEA and iC3000 Active Emulator, Bluetooth Development Board, Bluetooth Protocol Stack, and Application Software.